safesploitOrg/docs/best-practices/linux/storage/grow_mounted_volumes_under_IO/README.md

 - Does not touch data blocks
 - Does not affect the filesystem
-- Does not introduce corruption risk
 - Is safe under ongoing I/O
+  - Provided the block device has been correctly resized on ALL paths
 - Is routinely run on **root filesystems**, which cannot be unmounted

 ### Cloud vendor documentation confirming online PV resizing